christ31/christ31/README.md

 ### Hi there 👋

-I have some interest in console emulation and linux.
+🔭 I have some interest in console emulation and linux.

-It's all started when I first stumble on Dolphin Emulator's emulation update blog back in 2014.
+👀 It's all started when I first stumble on Dolphin Emulator's emulation update blog back in 2014.

-Currently learning on Front-end Development.
+🌱 Currently learning on **Front-end Development**.

-OS Used: Fedora 36 and Windows 10
+🐧 OS Used: Fedora 37 and Windows 10

 <!--
 **christ31/christ31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.